Facebook X Instagram Youtube Pinterest TikTok

 Image Source: Science-All.com

 A few weeks ago, in our post on the Great Dismal Swamp, we mentioned the story behind the hauntingly beautiful poem by Edgar Allan Poe, “The Lake.”
 It is believed to be based on Native American folklore.
 But Americans have their own myths as well.
-You’ve definitely heard about Bigfoot, for instance.
-Sightings of this mythical creature stem back to the nineteenth century.
-But centuries of false reports and hoaxes have left more skeptics than believers.
-Even when the History Channel released its two hour special, Bigfoot Captured, people cried “gimmick!”1

 Despite the flop of Bigfoot Captured, many are still trying to answer the question of Bigfoot’s existence.
-The “pursuit is kept alive by a steady stream of sightings, occasional photos or footprint finds,”2 including many from Virginia.
+The “pursuit is kept alive by a steady stream of sightings, occasional photos or footprint finds,” including many from Virginia.

-Back in 2014, for instance, a man photographed “a Bigfoot creature”3 while fishing with a friend along the Intracoastal Waterway.
+Back in 2014, for instance, a man photographed “a Bigfoot creature” while fishing with a friend along the Intracoastal Waterway.
 According to the man, he and his family had encountered a similar beast twenty-five years ago during a camping trip.
-During that memorable outing, he had spotted a pair of red eyes peering at them from behind some bushes.
-Frightened, he shot at the shrubs, causing whatever was watching them to “tear off through the woods.”4

 Bigfoot spotted on the bank of the river